TraekWells/hip-hop-season/content/lists/the-best-mf-doom-albums.md

 </quote>

 Interestingly this album has a slew of producers credited for different tracks yet the album still feels cohesive.
 Another great aspect about _Vaudeville Villian_ is you actually get a lot of DOOM rapping on it, which isn’t the case for all of his projects.

-What I love most about _Vaudeville Villian_ is that DOOM sounds hungry.
-He’s aggressive and using his wordplay and stories to portray his skill and it’s the first install me

 ## 1. Mm..Food